mzipay/Aglyph/doc/source/cookbook-common.rst

 ===============================================

-Python builtin types (e.g. :obj:`int`, :obj:`list`) can be identified by an importable dotted name, and so may specified as components in Aglyph.
+Python builtin types (e.g. :obj:`int`, :obj:`list`) can be identified by an importable dotted name, and so may be defined as components in Aglyph.

 Using declarative XML configuration
 -----------------------------------